gemrb/gemrb.github.io/Modding.md

 Title: Modding
 ---

-GemRB works with mods for the original game, which should work out of the box ([let us know](https://github.com/gemrb/gemrb/issues/new/choose) otherwise).
+GemRB works with mods for the original games, which should work out of the box ([let us know](https://github.com/gemrb/gemrb/issues/new/choose) otherwise).
 Of course, any that modify the EXE files could lack the functionality those hacks achieved.